Harris bringing energy, dollars and more to Biden’s campaign

 Brian Brokaw, who ran Harris’ campaign for attorney general in 2010, said her questioning of Trump officials during Senate Judiciary Committee hearings hints at the case she’ll make against him on the campaign trail and during the vice presidential debate with Mike Pence.

-“No one should forget that she had cut her teeth in the courtroom,” he said.
-“Anybody who has been on the receiving end of the Kamala Harris cross-examination, whether it’s a witness on the stand or Jeff Sessions or Bill Barr knows that if you’re in her crosshairs, it’s an uncomfortable place to be.”
+“No one should forget that she had cut her teeth in the courtroom,” Brokaw said.
+“Anybody who has been on the receiving end of the Kamala Harris cross examination, whether it’s a witness on the stand or Jeff Sessions or Bill Barr knows that if you’re in her crosshairs, it’s an uncomfortable place to be.”

 While fundraising is traditionally one of the running mate’s top priorities, a number of donors said her presence would be particularly helpful for Democrats because of her connections in California and beyond.
 Through her nearly two decades in California politics, Harris built a network of deep-pocketed donors in Hollywood and the state’s legal circles.